Explore our Degrees & Programs

 Supervisors Give High Ratings to IU Interns

-All of Immaculata’s traditional undergraduate students in the business, accounting, finance, HR management, and marketing management majors are required to completed one or more internships as part of their programs.
-About 80 percent of our student interns were paid for their internships.
-According to a 2016 survey of employers created and administered by Immaculata’s business faculty, 100 percent of employers said they would hire their intern again.
+All Immaculata traditional undergraduate students in the business, accounting, finance, HR management, and marketing management majors are required to complete one or more internships as part of their programs, of which approximately 80 percent were paid internships.
+According to surveys of internship employers, created and administered by Immaculata’s business faculty, 100 percent of employers, since 2016, said they would hire their intern again, with an average of 91% since 2009.

 - Employers said students had leadership skills (4.3 out of 5 on average).